Tantra Yoga

 Physical and energetic healing pathway

+In classical Tantra and Yogic tradition there are three Paths: Karma Yoga, the yoga of action, Bhakti Yoga, the yoga of devotion, and Gnana Yoga, the yoga of the intellect.
 Raja Yoga, the Way of Kriya, is called the Royal Path where we bring all of the three other paths together.
 Under RajYog (Raja Yoga) are various branches, such as, Hatha, Kriya (specific techniques), Kundalini, Tantra, Mantra, Yantra, Lay and Nada.
 The most popular of these in the West are Hatha, Kriya and Kundalini.
-There are numerous modern versions of Kundalini Yoga, Tantra Yoga, Ashtanga Vinyasa, Yin Yoga, Bikram / Hot Yog, and branded styles, such as, Iyengar Yoga.

 What is offered through Pink Tantra Towards Awakening is an authentic Tantra and Yogic Path that works through the physical, mental and spiritual bodies, connecting us to our True Nature (the Self / Atman / Soul).